sbryngelson/group-docs/group-syllabus/giving-talks.md

 5. It's generally good etiquette to tack on to the beginning of your response, "Good question!".
 Some broad guidance: Do not do this for _every_ question, and, if appropriate, consider using a variation of this remark; for example, after doing some thinking while answering, one could say "...yeah, that's quite interesting, I hadn't considered that before.
 Thanks."

+6. Wait until the questioner is done asking the question before you start answering.

+If **you are the person asking the question** (you are in the audience, you're not actually giving a talk)

+1. Do not ask "questions" that do not end in question marks.
+Use Q&A to learn or clarify something.
+If you have a _comment_, bring it up with the speaker one-on-one.
+If you listen carefully, you'll notice that many "questions" asked by folks during Q&A periods are not questions.
+This is generally frowned upon.

-6. Do not ask two questions at once.
+2. Do not ask two questions at once.
 This means two things:
 	1. Do not ask two questions without letting someone else interject their question after your first one.
 It is impolite to take up all of the Q&A time.
  	2. Do not ask two questions in a row (without letting the speaker answer the first one), period.

-8. If **you are the person asking the question** (you are in the audience, you're not actually giving a talk), do not ask "questions" that do not end in question marks.
-Use Q&A to learn or clarify something.
-If you have a _comment_, bring it up with the speaker one-on-one.
-If you listen carefully, you'll notice that many "questions" asked by folks during Q&A periods are not questions.
-This is generally frowned upon.